VOLUNTEERThe Biggie Crew needs you.

-Look below for the different volunteer roles available.
 All volunteers must be 18 or older.
 Under 18 must be with an adult and are only eligible for Aid Station group duties.
 Bottom line is this: If you want to help, but nothing below looks enticing to you, please reach out directly to us and we can figure out a volunteer spot that fits your skills!

 - You’ll be posted at place in the course to help racers navigate through road crossings, high-traffic areas, or tricky sections in the course.

 - We will have plenty of signage, warning flags and other tools you may need.
 Most of the road crossings in the race course are fairly low traffic areas, but it can be difficult for traffic to see the race participants due to twisting roads.